Summary

 Activities

-- Students begin by discussing the challenges of working across time zones and matching key vocabulary terms like 'asynchronous' and 'inclusive' to their definitions, setting the stage for the lesson's core business communication theme.
+- A warm-up discussion where students share experiences with working across time zones and match key vocabulary terms like 'asynchronous' and 'inclusive' to their definitions, setting the stage for the lesson's business communication theme.

-- The lesson includes a listening gap-fill exercise where students hear a manager explain strategies for effective global meetings.
-This is followed by a reading comprehension task about a company's innovative policy on virtual collaboration.
+- A listening gap-fill exercise where students hear a manager explain strategies for effective global meetings, followed by a reading comprehension task about a company's innovative policy on virtual collaboration.

-- Learners practice using modals of suggestion and obligation (should, must, could) before moving to the final speaking task: a group role-play where they must negotiate a meeting time between colleagues in London, Tokyo, and San Francisco.
+- A group role-play scenario where students must negotiate a fair meeting time between colleagues in London, Tokyo, and San Francisco, applying learned language and strategies.

 Vocabulary focus